 Saturday I went with my poetry classmates to middle fork of Taylor Creek in Kolob Canyon, another branch of Zion National Park.

+We went specifically to be inspired by the rather astounding beauty of the canyon.
 In that sense, the hike was a complete success.
 I felt very inspired.
 I feel that, were I a painter, I would suck at landscape painting.
 Every time I attempted to describe what I was seeing, my mind shut down.
 I could only focus on the smaller details.

 Then I got distracted by a squirrel.
 His burrow was about 20 feet away from where I was sitting.
 He sat still for a couple photos, then worked his way around to the streambed, ending up about 5 feet away from me.